-Figure 26: The computing unit of KASMMER (photo supplied by Kakioka Magnetic Observatory).
+Figure 26.
+The computing unit of KASMMER (photo supplied by Kakioka Magnetic Observatory).

-The area of about 13,000 m^2 at the southern end of the KMO property was levelled to construct several huts for the new magnetometers (Fig.27a).
-They had to be nonmagnetic and be separated each other so that magnetometers in the huts would not interfere each other.
-The DI72 and proton precession magnetometer were installed in the biggest hut which was air-conditioned and raised-floor-style in order to reduce the effect of the crustal magnetization.
-Two observation pillars were 3.6- m tall granite rocks brought from Inada, north of Mt.
-Tsukuba and were mostly buried into the ground for the stability (Fig.27b).
-On the other hand, each optical pumping magnetometer occupied a small hut in north of the absolute measurement hut.
-Those small huts had lower floors compared to the absolute measurement hut and observation pillars were just placed on the base not to disturb the crustal magnetization.
+The area of about $13\,000\,\text{m}^2$ at the southern end of the KMO property was levelled to construct several huts for the new magnetometers (Fig. 27a).
+They had to be nonmagnetic and be separated from each other so that magnetometers in the huts would not interfere each other.
+The DI-72 and proton precession magnetometer were installed in the biggest hut which was air-conditioned and in raised-floor style in order to reduce the effect of the crustal magnetization.
+Two observation pillars were 3.6 m-tall granite rocks brought from Inada, north of Mt.
+Tsukuba, and were mostly buried in the ground for stability (Fig. 27b).
+On the other hand, each optical pumping magnetometer occupied a small hut north of the absolute measurement hut.
+These small huts had lower floors compared to the absolute measurement hut and observation pillars were just placed on the base not to disturb the crustal magnetization.